 If you are traveling to a desert area during the summer, you will want to know about haboobs, haboob frequency and what to do if you find yourself in one of these summer dust storms.
 Haboobs can be scary to watch and dangerous to be in.

-A haboob may not sound like meteorological terminology, but this word refers to a desert windstorm.
-The word "haboob" comes from the Arabic word habb, meaning “wind.”
+The word "haboob" may not sound like meteorological terminology, but the word refers to a special type of desert windstorm.
+It comes from the Arabic word habb, meaning “wind.”
 A haboob is a wall of dust that is a result of a microburst or downburst—the air forced downward is pushed forward by the front of a thunderstorm cell, dragging dust and debris with it, as it travels across the terrain.

+On July 5, 2011, one of the most significant dust storms ever recorded in the Phoenix area occurred.
 According to the National Weather Service, that storm was historic.
 Winds gusted over 50 miles per hour and it was determined that the dust reached at least 5,000 to 6,000 feet into the air.
 The leading edge stretched for almost 100 miles, and the dust traveled at least 150 miles.
-You can read extensive detail about this particular storm at the NOAA website.
+You can read more about this massive dust storm on the NOAA website.

 Not every dust storm is a haboob.
 Generally, dust storms are closer to the ground and more widespread, where the wind picks up the desert dust and blow it across a wide area.
 Haboobs are created by thunderstorm cells, and are typically more concentrated, lifting the debris and dust much higher into the air.

 Haboobs are also much more serious than dust devils (a small whirlwind of dust).
 The wind during a haboob is usually up to about 30 mph (but can be as strong as 60 mph) and dust can rise high into the air as it blows over the valley.
 A haboob can last for up to three hours and usually arrives suddenly.